Frequently Asked Questions

 Do the fowldyr gods give blessings to humans?

 TLDR; the gods are generally too busy to help humans individually, but will protect the masses if there is a large enough threat.
 Humans are expected to seek out regular fowldyr for magical aid, and not the gods themselves.
-Think of it like seeking out assistance from your local branch manager rather than going straight to the CEO.

 Do fowldyr have genitalia?